iemkek/SAP_Conversational_AI_Assignments/README.md

 # Assignment 4 - Business Partner registration on S4/HANA
+A more common use case for all of us would probably be in the area of communicating with an SAP system.
+We can easily do this by calling an OData service.
+In this assignment we will use the Innov8ion/iQibt S/4HANA system.
+Using the name and address data a call to a custom OData service will be performed.
+On the S/4HANA system a Business Partner will be created and the resulting Business Partner number will be returned.
+The number will than be communicated back to the user using a 'card' response.

 At the end of this exercise we want to achieve the following functionality:
 ![Business Partner registration result](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/BusinessPartnerRegistrationOnS4HANATest.png)

 ## Webhook
+To create a Business Partner on the S/4HANA system, an additional function is needed.
+This function will first fetch a CSRF token from the S/4HANA system, after which the actual create call will take place.
+We will send all the data that is collected in the chatbot memory in this call.

 #### Step 1: Add the create business partner function to the webhook.js file
 Add the following code to the webhook.js file: